skbolton/transact/README.md

 $ mix ecto.reset
 ```

+This will drop all the database tables, run migrations, and reseed database.

 Once the database is setup you can then start the server.
 This will start it up at localhost:4000

 ```
 mix phx.server
 ```

 Now get the frontend application running.
-This will get the application running at localhost:3000
+This will have the application running at localhost:3000

 ```
 $ cd transact-client